The Jackson Laboratory is strongly committed to protecting your privacy and providing a safe online experience for all our users.

 - To process transactions.
 The Jackson Laboratory may use financial/credit card and payment information to process your order.
 The Jackson Laboratory may need to share some of this information with delivery services, credit card clearing houses and other similarly situated third parties to complete the transaction.

 - To provide support or other services.
 The Jackson Laboratory may use your personal information to provide you support or other services you have ordered, as well as updates and other similar communications.

 - To tailor information to your needs and respond to your requests.
 The Jackson Laboratory also may use your personal information to respond directly to your requests for information, including registrations for newsletters or other specific requests.

 - To select content, improve quality and facilitate use of the websites.
-The Jackson Laboratory may use your personal information, including the information gathered as a result of site navigation and electronic protocols and cookies (including third party cookies), to help create and personalize Web site content, facilitate your use of the Websites (for example, to facilitate navigation, avoid duplicate data entry, enhance security, improve Web site quality, track marketing campaign responsiveness, and evaluate page response rates.
+The Jackson Laboratory may use your personal information, including the information gathered as a result of site navigation and electronic protocols and cookies (including third-party cookies), to help create and personalize Website content, facilitate your use of the Website (for example, to facilitate navigation, avoid duplicate data entry, enhance security, improve Website quality, track marketing campaign responsiveness, and evaluate page response rates.